Holly Dichter (MNM), Executive Director, Denver

 Holly began working for The Challenge Foundation full time in August of 2007 after five summers as an intern and teacher in our summer program.
 She has a degree in Elementary Education from Regis University and has also completed her master’s degree in Non-Profit Management from Regis University.
 She also taught 2nd and 3rd grade in the Aurora Public School system for three years.
 Outside of serving as the Director of the Denver program, Holly directs her attention to helping our scholars as they apply to college and then navigate higher education institutions.
 She also keeps in close contact with all of our alumni, providing resources and support for their continued growth.
 Holly is fluent in Spanish, which enables her to communicate effectively with many Challenge families and applicants and she enjoys using her background in both education and non-profit organizations in her work at The Challenge Foundation.

 Danica Hemmann (MSW), Director of Service Learning, Challenge Advisor

-Chelsea Gorsky (M.Ed.), Director of Education and Recruitment, Challenge Advisor
+Chelsea Gorsky (M.Ed.), Director of Student Services, Challenge Advisor

 Kelsey Traynor, Director of Mentoring Program, Challenge Advisor